panosRaptis/MLP-Spark/README.md

 ## File Format

-The dataset includes complains from customers from 2011 untill today and it it is a comma-delimited .csv file with the following format:
+The dataset includes complains from customers from 2011 untill today and it is a comma-delimited CSV file with the following format:

 ```
 0 <- date %Y-%m-%d